Modern Slavery Statement

 Slavery Compliance Officer

-The Organisation has a Slavery Compliance Officer, to whom all concerns regarding modern slavery should be addressed, and who will then undertake relevant action regarding the Organisation's obligations.
+The Organisation has a Slavery Compliance Officer, to whom all concerns regarding modern slavery should be addressed.
+The officer will then undertake relevant action regarding the organisation's obligations.

 Approval for this Statement